Distillation of Gaussian Einstein-Podolsky-Rosen steering with noiseless linear amplification: Distillation of EPR steering for a pure two-mode squeezed state

 \section{Distillation of EPR steering for a pure two-mode squeezed state}

 The purity of a two-mode squeezed state can be described by \cite{purity}

 where $\sigma _{AB}$ is the covariance matrix of the two-mode squeezed state.
-For a two-mode squeezed state with $-$4.2 dB squeezing and 4.2 dB antisqueezing, we have purity $\mu_{p}=1$.
-The theoretical results for the distillation of EPR steering with a pure two-mode squeezed state are shown in Fig. \ref{figs1}.
-After measurement-based NLA with gain $g=1.2$, the steerability for both directions are enhanced and the tolerance of $\mathcal{G}^{B\rightarrow A}$ on loss is extended in both lossy and noisy channels.
+For a two-mode squeezed state with $-$4.2 dB squeezing and 4.2 dB antisqueezing, we have purity $\mathcal{P}_{p}=1$.
+The theoretical results for the distillation of EPR steering with a pure two-mode squeezed state are shown in Fig. 8.
+After measurement-based NLA based on Bob's measurement results with gain $g=1.2$ is implemented, the steerability for both directions are enhanced and the tolerance of $\mathcal{G}^{B\rightarrow A}$ on loss is extended in both lossy and noisy channels.
 Please note that the steerability from Bob to Alice $\mathcal{G}^{B\rightarrow A}$ is equal to $\mathcal{G}^{A\rightarrow B}$ when there is no loss and $\mathcal{G}^{B\rightarrow A}$ never surpasses $\mathcal{G}^{A\rightarrow B}$ for a pure two-mode squeezed state after NLA.

-In our experiment, a two-mode squeezed state with $-$4.2 dB squeezing and 7.3 dB antisqueezing is prepared with purity $\mu=0.55$, which is not pure.
-Comparing the results in Fig. \ref{figs1} with Fig. 3 in the main text, we can see that the reason for the steerability $\mathcal{G}^{B\rightarrow A}$ surpasses $\mathcal{G}^{A\rightarrow B}$ after NLA in our experiment is coming from the impure two-mode squeezed state.
+In our experiment, a two-mode squeezed state with $-$4.2 dB squeezing and 7.3 dB antisqueezing is prepared with purity $\mathcal{P}=0.55$, which is not pure.
+The impurity of two-mode squeezed state in the experiment is caused by losses in the experimental system.
+The resson for steerabilities $\mathcal{G}^{B\rightarrow A}$ and $\mathcal{G}^{A\rightarrow B}$ are different after the NLA in Figures 2b, 3c and 3d in the main text is that the state becomes asymmetric i.e., the submatrices of Alice's and Bob's states are different after the NLA for the impure TMSS.
+While this is not happened after the NLA for a pure TMSS since the state remains symmetric, as shown in Fig. 8.